Tanu24Priya/Stakeholder-Insights-and-Performance-Dashboard/README.md

 <img width="1646" height="862" alt="Screenshot (99)" src="https://github.com/user-attachments/assets/7ff13f63-5ba6-494b-a80e-0160bf150acd" />

 ## Project Insight
-Display the total premium collected: KPI card summarizing the total amount of premiums collected.
+-Display the total premium collected: KPI card summarizing the total amount of premiums collected.

-Show the average age of stakeholders: KPI card presenting the average stakeholder age.
+-Show the average age of stakeholders: KPI card presenting the average stakeholder age.

-Highlight the total Value Created for insurers or stakeholders where Assets under Management is 'Equity': KPI card focusing on value creation under equity management.
+-Highlight the total Value Created for insurers or stakeholders where Assets under Management is 'Equity': KPI card focusing on value creation under equity management.

-Identify the highest value created by a single insurer: KPI card showcasing the top-performing insurer by value created.
+-Identify the highest value created by a single insurer: KPI card showcasing the top-performing insurer by value created.

 ## Final Conclusion
-Compare the total value created by different insurers: Displays the total value created for a comparative analysis among insurers.
+-Compare the total value created by different insurers: Displays the total value created for a comparative analysis among insurers.
-Display trends in premiums collected over time: Shows premium trends using line or area charts to analyse changes over time.
+-Display trends in premiums collected over time: Shows premium trends using line or area charts to analyse changes over time.
-Showcase the distribution of shareholding patterns among stakeholders: Visualizes shareholding patterns using pie or bar charts.
+-Showcase the distribution of shareholding patterns among stakeholders: Visualizes shareholding patterns using pie or bar charts.
-Analyse the relationship between cost ratio and profitability: Correlation or scatter plots reveal insights between cost ratio and profitability metrics.
+-Analyse the relationship between cost ratio and profitability: Correlation or scatter plots reveal insights between cost ratio and profitability metrics.
-Visualize profitability for different cities and policy tenure durations: Heatmaps or bar charts categorize profitability by city and policy tenure.
+-Visualize profitability for different cities and policy tenure durations: Heatmaps or bar charts categorize profitability by city and policy tenure.
-Represent the distribution of assets under management across stakeholders: Bar or treemap visualizations display how assets are distributed among stakeholders.
+-Represent the distribution of assets under management across stakeholders: Bar or treemap visualizations display how assets are distributed among stakeholders.